vasu-gondaliya/cpu-scheduling-algorithms/README.md

 - Gantt Chart and Timeline Chart for the given Schedule.
 - Context Switching Time.
 - Animation of the Time Log.
+- Comparison for Round Robin Algorithm for all time quantum.
 - Comparison between all the algorithms wrt Average Completion Time, Turn Around Time, Waiting Time and Response Time.